 - ¼ cup rice flour

-- 1 tbsp rosemary (minced.
+- 1 tablespoon rosemary (minced.
 Use less if that's your preference)

 - 1 jalapeno pepper (minced.
 Deseed if sensitive to heat)